Kevin-Doherty/HeatHack-Data/intro.md

-# HeatHack Test Book!!!!
+# HeatHack Test Book

-This is a test of Github Pages rendering, before we commit to Jupyter Book.
-It's mostly the default Jupyter Book with a few simple format tests added to the beginning.
+This is HeatHack's test of Jupyter Book as a way of producing reading materials for the programme and graphs of temperature and relative humidity data for each of our participating venues.

+The book builds automatically when changes are pushed to the main branch of the repository.

-This is public, but of no use to anyone but the developers yet (sorry).
+This is public, but of no use to anyone but the developers (sorry).

 See [the Jupyter Book documentation](https://jupyterbook.org) for documentation.